 - 1 teaspoon ground black pepper

-- ½ cup loosely packed cilantro, chopped
+- ½ cup cilantro, chopped

-- 1 cup grated mozzarella cheese, divided
+- 1 cup mozzarella cheese, shredded, divided

-- 1 cup grated cheddar cheese, divided
+- 1 cup cheddar cheese, shredded, divided

 - Thinly slice the potatoes and cut the ham into small squares.